dotnet/performance/docs/microbenchmark-design-guidelines.md

 **Note:** If you need to use the argument in the setup method, then instead of using `ArgumentsSource` you should use `ParamsSource`.

+**Note:** `[ArgumentsSource]` methods are only called once per execution of the benchmark, and the cached results are used per invocation.

 **Note:** the time spent for initializing an argument is not included in the time reported by the harness.
 It means that you can have a custom complex type with initialization logic in it's ctor and setup the benchmark in that way:

 An example from [System.Drawing.Perf_Image_Load](https://github.com/dotnet/performance/blob/d13b517422b40c2c4e0c78934a5e1c4b54420372/src/benchmarks/micro/corefx/System.Drawing/Perf_Image_Load.cs#L71-L85)